 Tue – Sun 12pm – 3.30pm, 7.30pm – 11pm

-This osteria in the Trastevere neighborbood isn’t just one of the best traditional restaurants in town, it’s also one of Rome’s best seafood restaurants.
-An informal osteria on two floors with an open kitchen and a friendly service.
+This osteria in the Trastevere neighborhood isn’t just one of the best traditional restaurants in town, it’s also one of Rome’s best seafood restaurants.
+An informal osteria on two floors with an open kitchen and friendly service.
 Order the delicious seabass carpaccio with truffle shavings and the octopus salad with potatoes to start.
-If you’re a carbohydrate lover, you can’t go wrong with the tagliolini with cherry tomatoes, shrimp and sea bream.
+If you’re a carb-lover, you can’t go wrong with the tagliolini with cherry tomatoes, shrimp and sea bream.
 If not, go for the spigola al sale!
 Keep in mind that the kitchen is very small so it may take a bit until you get served.
-Reservations are definitely musts.
+Reservations are a must.

 Via Emilio Faà Di Bruno, 63 (Prati)

 Tue – Sun 12.30pm – 3pm, 6pm – 1am